Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

   Given - The players have joined.

-  When - Player enters start button.
+  When - Player clicks on the ball.

   Then - The ball starts moving in random direction using MoveBall().